mathiesonlab/pg-gan/README.md

 can then be read in by the summary statistic visualization program.

-1. Toy example with simulated training data. `-m im` means use the IM model (isolation-with-migration) and `-p` is used to specify the parameters to infer (six here). `-t` is the "toy" flag, which will run the method without discriminator pre-training and then for two iterations only.
+1. Toy example with simulated training data. `-m im` means use the IM model (isolation-with-migration) and `-p` is used to specify the parameters to infer (six here). `-n 20,20` means 20 haplotypes in each population. `-t` is the "toy" flag, which will run the method without discriminator pre-training and then for two iterations only.
 It should take about 5 min with a GPU.

 ~~~
-python3 pg_gan.py -m im -p N1,N2,N_anc,T_split,reco,mig -t
+python3 pg_gan.py -m im -p N1,N2,N_anc,T_split,reco,mig -n 20,20 -t
 ~~~

   The last two lines of the output contain: